paradiselabs-ai/TerML/Brainstorming ideas for TerML features/TerML - Features, Commands, AI.kanban.md

 ## AI Assistance
 - Currently created to natively use Anthropic Claude 3.5 Sonnet (current version) via API key.
-- Would like to expand AI options,
+- Would like to expand AI options, openrouter, huggingface, mistral, etc.